Mange/hehu_mf/README.md

 	* **Automatic end game** ends the game automatically when all enemies are dead.
 * **Assets**
 	* Ammo box with Virtual Armory and no vanilla inventory.
+* **Autozeus**
+  * Allows you and any other player to become Zeus on every mission, vanilla or otherwise.
+  * We play in a closed group, so I'm not afraid of abuse.
+  * Requires ACE3.

 ## Usage